Updated March 6, 2023

 Passing a block:

 Blocks of styles can be passed to a mixin

 |Mixins are also used in LESS.
 In LESS, mixins can be nested.
 It can also accept parameters and returns different values as well.
 The scope of a mixin is as per the caller’s scope and are visible.

 Mixin return values: Mixins can also define variables and return values like functions.

 Both preprocessors are popular among web designers.
-SASS users can easily choose their syntaxes and developer can decide when to move away from CSS rules.
-LESS, on the other hand, has an advantage in functions where users can activate mixins when certain conditions occur.
-SASS also provides loops and cases which are known by programmers.
+SASS users can easily choose their syntaxes, and the developer can decide when to move away from CSS rules.
+On the other hand, LESS has an advantage in functions where users can activate mixins when certain conditions occur.
+SASS also provides loops and cases which programmers know.
 Hence it is totally dependent upon the developers and the project requirement which language they prefer.
 Both these languages have their advantages and disadvantages.
 Finally, the one selected provides the best features that are developed in them.